TylerLandowski/BrainHawk/README.md

 The server file is responsible for telling the client how to operate, so you don't have to do it in Lua.
 Note that there are no user commands to send data directly to the client.
 Data is automatically sent to the client, but only when it is requested.
 For example, the ```restart_episode()``` command will set a flag telling the client to reset the emulator, which will be automatically checked at every update from the client.
 Most data needed by the client is sent as parameters to the server upon initialization - for example, emulation speed, update interval, and save location.

 You should now have a general idea of storing and accessing data on the server, and commanding the emulator.
+This sample file is included as SampleTool.py.
+When run, it should print 'Ready.' and wait for the client.

 ## Writing a tool with BHClient.lua
 Your Lua tool/BizHawk plugin should be run only after the server has begun running and is 'Ready'.